disaster37/webcenter-catalog/templates/gocd/1/README.md

 # GoCD.io

-## Note

-It's the develop branch, use it to just test the last release, not for production.

 ### Info:

 This template creates one GoCD server and scale out the number of GoCD agent you need.